 Regardless of what I want, the Mother and her husband are going to seek adoption.
 Speaking with her lawyers, she will give assurance she won't go after back child support, even though I just found out about this child.
 I would like to know my options and if I should seek council.

 My son's father and I have been together since he was 1.
 His mother has not called or seen him since the first few months we've been together.
 She has missed his 2nd and 3rd birthdays.
-They have a custody agreement of 4,3,4 (split) but the last time in 2 years and only time she asked to see him was...
+They have a custody agreement of 4,3,4 (split) but the last time in 2 years and only time she asked to...
 Read more »

 I am almost done adopting my daughter.
 Her biological father has signed off on everything, but the court sent back a decline to set an adoption hearing due to a defective affidavit of abandonment. (lists wrong child)